Jihad Museum: Exhibitions

+As part of the Taliban's ban on the depiction of living images, the faces of the museum's figurines were removed of their features, while the heads of animals were covered in plaster following the Taliban takeover in 2021.

 Contribution to historical discourse

 Afghanistan has been in conflict for decades but there has rarely been a place for citizens to reflect on the events of war and how it has affected them.
 As many Afghans have not received a formal education, they don't necessarily know why their ancestors fought against the Soviets.
 School texts tend to stop at the 1970s as to not aggravate tensions.
 The exhibits depict the brutality and human effects of war through the murals, diorama and inscription of names surrounding the rotunda.
 This message of the horror of war permeates the museum.
 The creators were careful to depoliticize the exhibits by not depicting the jihadist battles that followed the war with the Soviets.
 Visitors can ponder how they want their history to progress following the end of the NATO combat mission in 2014.